HackBulgaria/NodeJS-1/week1/1-hackernews-scraper/README.md

 All data about emails and keywords should be persisted in  `subscribrers.json` file(of course you can call the file anything else).

 You can use [node-persist](https://github.com/simonlast/node-persist) library for that.

+### Different types for subscribing

+We can subscribe with our keywords only for stories (main articles), comments for those stories or both - stories and comments.

+In the JSON we send, there is a `type` key, that accepts a list of strings, containing `"story"` and `"comment"`.

+Ignore everything else.

 ### Email confirmation for subscriber